MathewBensonCode/ElectionApplication-CPP/README.md

 ## Object Relational Mapping (ORM)

-The database ORM chosen for this application is based on ODB by codesynthesis.com which is a C++ based object relational mapper
+The database ORM chosen for this application is based on ODB by [codesynthesis](https://codesynthesis.com/products/odb/) which is a C++ based object relational mapper.

+It is required that the ODB system is installed on the system.
+To do this follow the instructions on